Cookies managing

 Source: Ministry of Internal Affairs of Ukraine, Wikipedia

 In Crimea, they put us up in a small hotel with the help of some Jewish sponsors.
 They treated us well and cared for us.
 At one point, the woman who was cleaning got me off-balance.
 She cleaned very well, but one day she came wearing a T-shirt with the letter Z, maybe she just didn’t think about it.
 And then this family came from Moscow.
-Unlike us, they came for a vacation and paid quite a lot by Mariupol standards.
+Unlike us, they had come for a vacation and paid quite a lot by Mariupol standards.
 They were a good family with two children.
 The woman was very nice.
 And the son (about 10 years old) was wearing a t-shirt with Putin’s portrait and a sign: if you hurt me, you won’t live more than three days.
 They seemed like nice people, and they didn’t get that there were refugees there, who had lost everything…

 What else can I say?
 Honestly, I want to forget a lot: these memories are bad, full of grief and tears.